ctb/titus-blog/src/2014-on-publishing-without-conclusion.rst

 :slug: 2014-on-publishing-without-conclusion
 :category: science

-An e-mail to a student whose committee I'm on, who was asking me about a comment their advisor had made that they shouldn't put a result in a paper because "It'll confuse the reviewer."
+Here's an excerpt from an e-mail to a student whose committee I'm on;
+they were asking me about a comment their advisor had made that they shouldn't put a result in a paper because "It'll confuse the reviewer."

    One thing to keep in mind is that communicating the results _is_ important.
 "It'll confuse the reviewer" is not always shorthand for